UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 Finally, twist correction is applied by added deletions at appropriate points.
 (See [this paper](https://www.nature.com/articles/nchem.1070) for an explanation of the need for twist correction and the mechanism of the solution.)

-We could use the deletion edit mode:
+We use the deletion edit mode:

 ![](images/deletion_edit_mode.png)